 Holiday season is on, and that means comfort food is in high demand!
 Furthermore, if you’re in a cold climate like myself (Canada!), then a nice piping hot casserole is seriously much needed!
-If you’ve been following the blog for awhile, you know that I love to try a new international dish each month.
+If you’ve been following the blog for a while, you know that I love to try a new international dish each month.
 This month was Croatia, and when I was doing research on what to try out, I knew right away that this cheese strukli was the dish for me!
 Seeing that Christmas is soon approaching, I wanted to share something that would be a satisfying and unique addition to the holiday dinner table!

-What’s going to make this recipe even better for the holidays is that it’s going to be gluten-free and lactose-free.
+What’s going to make this strukli recipe even better for the holidays is that it’s going to be gluten-free and lactose-free.
 It’s always no fun when someone misses out on a delicious dish.
 I can say it from personal experience that it’s just as bad for the person who made a dish to not see everyone enjoy as it is for the person with the dietary restriction!

-This post will show you how to prepare strukli from scratch, in addition to tips and tricks for success and how to store extras (if there are any!)
-Whether you're an experienced cook or just starting out, I hope this recipe inspires you to explore new cuisines and bring the taste of Croatia to your kitchen as part of your Live to Cook one-month challenge!
+This post will show you how to prepare this Croatian pastry with cheese from scratch, in addition to tips and tricks for success and how to store extras (if there are any!)
+Whether you're an experienced cook or just starting out, I hope this strukli recipe inspires you to explore new cuisines and bring the taste of Croatia to your kitchen as part of your Live to Cook one-month challenge!
 This time of year is truly amazing to try new creations in the kitchen since you’ve got the incentive to cook up dishes that will “wow!” people, so there’s no time like the present to get started on your cooking journey!
 Simply sign up to my email newsletter to get the challenge today, plus you’ll receive all of my latest recipes directly to your inbox so you’ve always got new kitchen inspiration!

-To see how to we make the pastry and cheese filling and assemble it all together, then be sure to follow along with the video!
+To see how we make the pastry and cheese filling and assemble it all together, then be sure to follow along with the video!
 If you’re not already, it would mean a lot to me if you could please subscribe to my YouTube channel!
 Don’t forget to press the bell button to be notified when all of my video recipes are live!
 Let’s get cooking!

-What is Strukli?
+What is Strukli?▼

 Strukli, also known as Zagorski štrukli, is a Croatian creamy cheese-filled pastry.
 This dish originated from the northern region of Croatian, Hrvatsko Zagorje.
 In fact, it’s one of the most loved traditional dishes of the region!
 The Ministry of Culture of the Republic of Croatia has awarded this Zagorje štrukli as a protected asset of nonmaterial culture.
 The rationale behind this is because the preparation of homemade strukli implies a special skilled possessed by nearly every housewife in the Croatian Zagorje region, in addition to the entire continental area of Croatia with some small differences in the recipe.
 Awarding this dish as a protected asset also demonstrates that the Zagorje region is a “true treasure trove of unusual delicacies which had to be devised by the resourceful women of Zagorje to feed their families in times of hardship and scarcity.”
 The dish started out from rural kitchens of the Zagorje region, where families had to cook meals solely based on what they produced, which included flour, eggs, milk and cheese.
 This dish was intended to be filling and special.